ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 and has the following **outputs**:

 - Optimal surge and course modification to the planned guidance references
-- A predicted trajectory for the own-ship whene implementing the optimal avoidance maneuver(s).
+- A predicted trajectory for the own-ship when implementing the optimal avoidance maneuver(s).
 - A status matrix on the obstacles, displaying different information.
 - A status vector on the collision avoidance system, displaying the minimal cost output associated with the optimal avoidance maneuver, and an ad hoc measure of its control freedom.